mnneeltakemail2/testNeel3/neel-client/transfers-and-gateways/eur-usd-transfers.md

 Hello!
 Congratulations!
-You passed KYC&AML checks successfully and are eligible for making transfer to get EUROTOKEN or USDTOKEN at Waves Wallet.
+You passed KYC&AML checks successfully and are eligible for making transfer to get EUROTOKEN or USDTOKEN at Neel Wallet.
 To do so go to your (internet) bank and make a wire transfer from your personal bank account to the following bank accounts.
 For Euro transfers
 Beneficiary Bank: Fio bank